 - Have an emergency kit ready at all times and know where the nearest shelter is if you need to evacuate

 On average, six cyclones hit Australia’s northern coastline each year in an area spanning the north of Western Australia to north-eastern Queensland.
 The number of cyclones may sound small but they can have devastating impacts, with an estimated damage bill of $3 billion annually.
 It makes cyclones one of our most threatening natural disasters.

-Australia’s cyclone season traditionally occurs in the northern areas of Australia between November and April, however preparing for a cyclone can start before there is an immediate threat.
+Australia’s cyclone season traditionally occurs between November and April, however preparing for a cyclone can – and should – start well in advance of this period.